llogiq/llogiq.github.io/_drafts/fast.md

 }
 ```

-On the first glimpse, this looks more complex than the original, but it also
-does twice the work.
-The implementations of `usizex2` and `f64x2` are actually
-pretty boring; they just distribute the operations to their contents, e.g.
+This looks only a smidgen more complex than the original, but it also does twice the work.
+The implementations of `usizex2` and `f64x2` are actually pretty boring; they just distribute the operations to their contents, e.g.

 ```Rust
 struct usizex2(usize, usize);